ErinMorelli/em-beer-manager/README.md

 #### 1.8.0 ###
+* Updated compatibility with WP v3.6
 * Removed template files & added filters to make single beer, group taxonomy, and style taxonmy displays integrate more universally with themes
 * Added new settings to control how single, group, and style pages are displayed
+* Styles will now populate with styles list courtesy of BeerPal

 #### 1.7.1 ###
 * Fixed a bug with the beer list shortcode/template code throwing a "Group" error